clement6494/project-devops-MARTINEZ-CONCHEZ/README.md

 {"status":"success","msg":{"firstname":"sergei","lastname":"kudinov"}}
 ```

-You can also use POST, GET , UPDDATE and DELETE.
+You can also use POST, GET , and DELETE.
+UPDATE wasn't finished because we didn't undersood well what was the ID in the model given of username,firstname,lastname.
+So we didn't know what souldn't be change and used as ID.

 ## Test the application